 Since there’s always a possibility that a device could be lost, stolen, or broken, you should back up your data with services provided by Apple:

-- iOS backups are done via iCloud or iTunes.
+- iPad, iPhone, and Vision backups are done via iCloud or iTunes.

 - Mac backups are done via Time Machine.

 When using Time Machine with its default settings on the Mac, Things’ data will also be backed up as part of that process.
 When using iCloud or iTunes with mobile devices, it’s likely that Things’ data will also be backed up as part of that process.

 There are also several ways to back up your Things data so that you can restore it independently of a full device backup.
 Below we explain these methods.

 The easiest way to keep a backup of your to-dos is to create a free Things Cloud account.
 This will allow you to quickly restore your data to a new or existing device by simply logging back into your account.

 Unlike traditional backup solutions, Things Cloud only stores a current snapshot of your data, mirroring what you can see on your devices.
 It’s not build to roll back to previous versions of your to-dos or selectively restore a particular task.

 Back up your to-dos locally

 In addition to Things Cloud, which stores your to-dos on a remote server, you can create a local backup.